 Bob’s experiences and the cultural transformation he championed were the inspiration behind his Wall Street Journal bestseller Everybody Matters: The Extraordinary Power of Caring for Your People Like Family.
 The book is co-authored by Raj Sisodia, founder and co-author of Conscious Capitalism.

-In 2013, Bob and his wife, Cynthia, launched a nonprofit, Our Community Listens, to bring the company’s groundbreaking Listen Like a Leader training to communities at no charge.
+In 2010, Bob and his wife, Cynthia, launched a nonprofit, the Chapman Foundation for Caring Communities, to bring the company’s groundbreaking Listen Like a Leader training to communities at no charge.
 And, in 2015, the Chapman & Co.
 Leadership Institute was founded to bring Barry-Wehmiller’s trademark culture transformation and leadership training to for-profit organizations.